-In general, requirements documents encompass a project, as it describes how each requirement meets the business’s needs.
+In general, business requirements documents encompass a project, as they describe how each requirement meets the business’s needs.
 These requirements must be measurable, achievable, and meet the expectations of stakeholders.
 Requirement documents help stakeholders understand the resources that the firm’s team needs to produce the desired result of the project, as well as help the project team determine how they will conduct quality control tests.

 BRDs act as the foundation of a project because they list the business requirements in relation to customer needs.
 It also helps direct the project and ensure that the various departments remain on schedule, as it outlines the objectives of the project and a timeline and schedule of the deadlines.
 BRDs also indicate the needs and expectations of the client, while also indicating what the business hopes to achieve with the product that is being made.
 Thus, a business requirement document contains the details of the business solution for the project.

 What is Included in a Business Requirement Document?

 Financial statements are often included to display the project costs, and if need be, how the project will be funded.
 There may also be a SWOT analysis of the business, and a further diagram displaying how this particular project fits the business.
 Most BRDs also include a cost-benefit analysis to help estimate the strengths and weaknesses of the project plan, as well as any other alternatives that could be put in place.
 The latter item is vital to a client because it means that the business requirement document outlines the expectations of the project, as well as defining what the end product will look like.
 This is also an important item to include because it poses the question “Is it worth it to invest the time and money required for the project?” to both the client and the server.
 Therefore, another item that must be considered is any restrictions that the project team may face, particularly any financial constraints.